kofifus/New/README.md

 Below is a better, simpler solution with the following advantages:

- - no need for 'this', 'this._', that/self, weakmaps, symbols etc. Clear and straightforward 'class' code
+ - no need for this, this.\_, that/self, weakmaps, symbols etc. Clear and straightforward 'class' code

- - private variables and methods are _really_ private
+ - private variables and methods are _really_ private in closure

- - public interface is clear and separated from the implementation as a proxy to private methods
+ - public interface is clear, separated from the implementation ande defined at the top of the class

  - easy support for composition